liuchengxu/space-vim/README.md

 ### `Layer`

-Use `Layer` command in `.spacevim` to enable a existing layer, e.g., `Layer 'python'`.
+Use `Layer` command in `.spacevim` to enable a existing layer, e.g. `Layer 'python'`.

 ### `Exclude`

-Use `Exclude` command in `.spacevim` to remove a plugin in the layers enabled, e.g., `Exclude 'Shougo/denite.nvim'`.
+Use `Exclude` command in `.spacevim` to remove a plugin in the layers enabled, e.g. `Exclude 'Shougo/denite.nvim'`.
 If use `Exclude` command, you need to run `:PlugClean` to gurantee the relevant configurations not to be loaded.

 For more information, please refer to the README under the layer enabled, or you can see config.vim and packages.vim directly.